zhy2002/neutron/readme.md

   we should wait for a pause before we do an update.
 * per-lender config override (white label)
 * bean validation of domain info
-* support multiple list item types (with one being default)
 * simplify event binding api
 * integrate with font awesome